 Best time to go for bear viewing in Katmai National Park

-Late May to late September is the best time to visit Brooks Falls in Katmai National park for bear viewing.
+Early June to late September is the best time to visit Brooks Falls in Katmai National park for bear viewing.
 However, the number of bears arriving at the Brooks Falls in turn depends on the arrival of salmon and I highly recommend to book these expensive tours only after confirming the salmon arrival.
+Early September is recommended if you must book a trip early to avoid missing award flights to King Salmon island.

-See the table below for companies that offer bear-viewing trips to Brooks Falls.
+See the table below for some of the companies that offer bear-viewing trips to Brooks Falls.
 None of the tours include food and beverages and you must bring your own packed lunch, snacks and water.
-Lunch buffet can be purchased at Brooks Lodge for $20-40 per person and the nightly accommodations there are over $1000 per night.
+There could be an additional 6% added taxes and other fees to the amount listed in the table (Alaska is supposed to be a no sales tax state).

 Brooks Falls Bear Viewing Tours